Anthrocon Featured in

 Even though Anthrocon calls Pittsburgh home, it wasn't always so.
 The event started in Albany, NY back in 1997 and was among the world's first events dedicated to anthropomorphic characters.
 The convention moved to Pennsylvania in 1999 and traveled around the state until it finally settled down in Pittsburgh in 2006.
 Since then, the Burgh has remained the host city to this unconventional convention.

 How to join Anthrocon

 To take part in the furry convention, online registration is required.
-It normally opens in October, but not in 2020 for the obvious concerns regarding Covid-19.
+It normally opens in October.
 Anthrocon is organized by a not-for-profit group, so you'll have to pay some minimum to attend, just to cover the expenses on preparations and operation of the convention.
 Besides, you can donate to charities supported by Anthrocon.